 The social science on what you’ve been through is sane, non-hysterical, and real scientific research.
 It is the most helpful, grounded advice you can get after you’ve experienced a loss of faith from a minority religion, or a majority religion, as well.

-If you want to discuss more points that these ideologies make in the video, I’m all for it.
+If you want to discuss more points that these ideologues make in the video, I’m all for it.
 But I’m not going through all this and laying out each hysterical manipulation for you.
 It’s not worth it for me, or for you.

 If, while watching the video, something jumps out at you, make a comment.